mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 nm -a <your binary> | grep - | wc -l
 ```

 I'm grepping on `-` because debug symbols are annotated as such.
-See `man nm` in Terminal for more.
+See `man nm` in Terminal for more. `wc -l` just gets you the line count.

 Get count of **Swift** symbols: